Privacy notice for Applicants for University employment

 The personal data required for the job alert function is your email address.

 Where you apply for a post, the University will require personal data in areas such as your skills, qualifications, applicable professional body registrations/accreditations, country of residence, employment history and information relevant to the position for which you have applied.
-This will be required in addition to standard candidate data such as your name, postal address, email address, nationality, gender, date of birth and telephone number.
+This will be required in addition to standard candidate data such as your name, postal address, email address, nationality, gender, and telephone number.

 Sensitive (special categories) of personal data